Person Killed After Stepping In Front Of Train In Hudson Valley

-A person was killed in Westchester after stepping in front of a train.
+A person was killed in Westchester County after stepping in front of a train.

 The incident took place at the Rye Train Station around 5:15 p.m., Wednesday, Sept.
 28.